 MariaDB: MariaDB is a popular open source database created by the founders of MySQL.
 With an extensible architecture meant to allow for innovation and customization and the fierce dedication to remaining open source and MySQL compatible, MariaDB lives the motto: “Born of the community.
 Raised in the enterprise.”

-Regardless of which database is right for you, Panoply provides a seamless end-to-end platform for your data management and analytics needs.
+Regardless of which database is right for you, Panoply with its cloud based data warehouse architecture provides a seamless end-to-end platform for your data management and analytics needs.
 As a smart data warehouse in the cloud, Panoply provides Infrastructure-as-a-Service (IaaS), eliminating the cost and burden of data architecture, maintenance, and optimization, and allowing your team to focus on turning data into insights in as little time as possible.